BBQ Pulled Chicken for Instant Pot or Slow Cooker

 It couldn’t be better, and it couldn’t be easier.

-- 1 1/2 cups of your favorite homemade or purchased barbecue sauce (see note)
+- 1 1/2 cups of your favorite homemade or purchased pourable barbecue sauce (see note)

 - 2 pounds boneless skinless chicken breasts

-In the Instant Pot or slow cooker, stir together the applesauce, barbecue sauce and apple cider vinegar.
+In a 6-quart Instant Pot or a slow cooker, stir together the applesauce, barbecue sauce, apple cider vinegar, and salt.
+(If your barbecue sauce is too thick to pour easily, stir in some water to thin it to pourable consistency.)
 Nestle chicken breasts into sauce.

-Instant pot instructions: Close lid and make sure valve is set to “sealing.”
-Cook on the manual setting, high pressure, for 15 minutes.
+6-quart Instant Pot instructions: Close lid and make sure valve is set to “sealing.”
+Cook on the manual setting, high pressure, for 8 minutes.
 When cooking time ends, let the pressure release naturally for 10 minutes, then release any remaining pressure by opening the valve.

 Slow cooker instructions: Cover and cook on high for 3 to 4 hours or on low for 6 to 7 hours.